CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 ### Crafting: Technology

 Technology items are the combination of two or more Crafting Skills with additional input from other skills within the game.
 These tagged items are wild and varied and will always require a Playtest period as described in the Crafting: Augmentation section.

+If the character(s) has(have) the appropriate skills and an Approved Project Design Card, they may spend the resources listed on the card and 30 minutes of roleplay (acting out the brewing, building, or enchanting) to create the item.

 All Technology items will have the following standardized limiting rules.